ethpm/ethpm-spec/docs/source/use-cases.rst

 ``compiler`` information in the ``SafeMathLib`` section of the ``contract_type`` definition.
-This is because we are also including a deployed instance of this contract and need to require adequate information for package managers to verify that the contract sound at the deployed address is in fact from the source code included in this package.
+This is because we are also including a deployed instance of this contract and need to require adequate information for package managers to verify that the contract found at the deployed address is in fact from the source code included in this package.